Blog

 7. Estimate how long it will take

 As recipients are reading your email, one question is flashing through their minds: “How long is this going to take?”.
-Remove any friction to participation by keeping your survey short and sweet like the example below: 1-2 minutes or about 3 questions in total.
+Remove any friction to participation by keeping your survey short and sweet: 1-2 minutes or about 3 questions in total.

 8. Include a clear call to action

-Like other emails that require recipients to take a specific action, use a call to action to clarify the step you want the reader to take.
-The survey link should be prominently displayed as a URL or a call-to-action button like the example below.
+Use a strong, straightforward call to action to clearly define the step you want the reader to take.
+The survey link should be prominently displayed as a URL or a call-to-action button like in the example below.

 Carlton Dublin Airport Hotel customer feedback email